nischayn22/html_to_docbook/README.md

 # html_to_docbook
 Script to convert HTML to Docbook using Pandoc

+This script is to be used along with the MediaWiki extension DocBookExport.
+See https://www.mediawiki.org/wiki/Extension:DocBookExport

 First add all the dependencies required as per https://www.mediawiki.org/wiki/Extension:DocBookExport#Dependencies

-Add this folder to your server's web directory.
+Copy this folder to your server's web directory.
 For apache on Ubuntu this location is /var/www/html

-Add write permissions for www-data to 'uploads' folder
+Create a folder "uploads" and assign write permissions for www-data to it

 Add a cron job to ensure docbook generation happens in the background, something like this should work: